-These unaudited condensed consolidated interim financial statements of the Company and its subsidiary as at November 30, 2011 were prepared in accordance with International Financial Reporting Standards ("IFRS"), and the Company has elected June 1, 2010 as the date of transition to IFRS (the "transition date").
+These unaudited condensed consolidated interim financial statements of the Company and its subsidiary as at February 29, 2012 were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board, and the Company has elected June 1, 2010 as the date of transition to IFRS (the "transition date").
 As these financial statements represent the Company's presentation of its results and financial position under IFRS, they were prepared in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting and IFRS 1, First-time Adoption of IFRS ("IFRS 1").
 These unaudited condensed consolidated interim financial statements have been prepared in accordance with the accounting policies the Company expects to adopt in its consolidated financial statements as at and for the year ending May 31, 2012.
-The accounting policies applied in these unaudited condensed consolidated interim financial statements are based on the IFRS standards and International Financial Reporting Interpretations Committee ("IFRIC") interpretations issued and outstanding as of January 12, 2012, the date the Board of Directors approved the unaudited condensed consolidated interim financial statements for the year ending May 31, 2012 could result in restatement of these unaudited condensed consolidated financial statements for the year ending May 31, 2012 could result in restatement of these unaudited condensed consolidated interim financial statements, including the transition adjustments recognized on change-over to IFRS.
+The accounting policies applied in these unaudited condensed consolidated interim financial statements are based on the IFRS standards and International Financial Reporting Interpretations Committee ("IFRIC") interpretations issued and outstanding as of April 12, 2012, the date the Board of Directors approved the unaudited condensed consolidated financial statements for the year ending May 31, 2012 could result in restatement of these unaudited condensed consolidated interim financial statements, including the transition adjustments recognized on change-over to IFRS.
 The policies set out below were consistently applied to all periods presented unless otherwise noted below.